Southern Golden Retriever Society - Promotes training, showing, breeding and other activities pertaining to the Golden Retriever

 a.
 For dogs which have not won 3 First Prizes in Class B and Open Class C in total.

-1. Heel free.
-The dog shall be required to walk at heel free and shall also be tested at fast and slow pace.
+1. Heel work.
+The dog shall be required to walk at heel work and shall also be tested at fast and slow pace.
 Each change of pace shall commence from the halt position 40 points

 4. Sit 2 minutes, handler out of sight 20 points

 6. Scent discrimination.
-The handler’s scent on a marked cloth supplied by the Judge.
-There must be a minimum of 6 and up to a maximum of 10 scent cloths, the total must include one decoy cloth, and the cloth provided by the Judge.
-The pattern of cloths is at the Judge’s discretion 40 points
+The handlers scent with one decoy.
+There must be a minimum of 6 and up to a maximum of 10 scent cloths.
+40 points

 7. TOTAL 200 points